 • %par and %{par} replaced by the value of the parameter par.
-The intent is that the text is easily readable, thus if par is of an enumeration type, replace %par by the item name, not by the full name.
+If the value is numeric, tools shall display the value with displayUnit, formatted according to bipm-specification.
+E.g., for parameter Real t(unit="s",displayUnit="ms")=0.1 tools shall display 100 ms. The intent is that the text is easily readable, thus if par is of an enumeration type, replace %par by the item name, not by the full name.

 [Example: if par="Modelica.Blocks.Types.Enumeration.Periodic", then %par should be displayed as "Periodic"] The form %{par} allows component-references, and can be directly followed by a letter.
-Thus %{par}m gives the value of par directly followed by m - and %parm gives the value of the parameter parm.
+Thus %{w}x%{h} gives the value of w directly followed by x and the value of h - and %wxh gives the value of the parameter wxh.
 If the parameter does not exist it is an error.

-- %% replaced by %

-- %name replaced by the name of the component (i.e. the identifier for it in in the enclosing class).

-- %class replaced by the name of the class.
+- %% replaced by % - %name replaced by the name of the component (i.e. the identifier for it in in the enclosing class). - %class replaced by the name of the class (only the last part of the hierarchical name).